Intelligent-Systems-Phystech/DARTS-CC/README.md

 4. The resulting models will be stored at your search/mini_fmnist_fine_darts directory.

 ### Proposed method
-*The first 2 steps are required for neural architecture search and architectures extraction (in terms of the [original DARTS repository](https://github.com/quark0/darts) the architecture of the model is characterized by its genotypes).
+*The first 2 steps are required for neural architecture search and architectures extraction.
 We stored obtained architectures [into configs directory](configs/mini_fmnist_hyper_final), so generally you don't need to run search, only fine-tuning.*

 1. run search with [proposed method config](configs/mini_fmnist_hyper_final/fmnist_hyper.cfg):
 ```python3 search.py configs/mini_fmnist_hyper_final/fmnist_hyper.cfg ```